-Whether you choose to go with cloth or disposable diapers, you’re going to need to fill up your stash.
-Register for the kind you like best or try a variety in the beginning until you get a good feel for your preferences.
+Whether you choose to go with cloth diapers or disposable diapers, you’re going to need to fill up your stash.
+Register for the kind of diapers you like best or try a variety in the beginning until you get a good feel for your preferences.

 If you go with cloth diapers, you may need some additional items like diaper covers, diaper closures, or a wet/dry bag.

-Again, you have cloth or disposable options.
-If you use cloth diapers, you’ll need a wipe warmer or dispenser.
-Otherwise, this is definitely optional for disposable wipes.
+Again, you have cloth or disposable options for wipes.
+If you use cloth wipes, you’ll need a wipe warmer or dispenser.
+Otherwise, this baby item is definitely optional for disposable wipes.

-Sensitive options are best for those smooth little tushies.
+Sensitive baby wipes are best for those smooth little newborn tushies.

 At one time or another, you’re going to need to treat a diaper rash.
 It’s good to have some diaper cream on hand.
-My two favorites are the Quick Stick for prevention and maximum strength Desitin for treatment.
+My two favorite diaper creams are the Quick Stick for rash prevention and maximum strength Desitin for treatment.

-A set of 3 should be plenty so you can have a good laundry rotation.
+A set of 3 swaddle blankets should be plenty so you can have a good laundry rotation.
 These can be used as nursing covers, car seat covers, loveys, and of course swaddling wraps.
 I love a good multi-purpose baby item!

-The stretchy muslin kind are great and only get softer with washing.
+The stretchy muslin swaddle blankets are great and only get softer with washing.
 My little one loves hers.

 Whatever you choose will probably be just fine.
 None of my four babies have been too particular about the type of bottle.
 Keep in mind ease of washing (minimal parts).

 Though I’m not a big fan of uni-taskers, a bottle brush is needed for cleaning bottles most effectively.